khoitd1997/BMP280_driver_TivaC/README.md

 The project was developed using Segger Embedded Studio but you should be able to use other IDE or build system with it

+## Features

+- Read and calculate compensated temperature and pressure data
+- Read and write settings
+- Create manufacturer-defined settings or custom settings
+- Available in both I2C and SPI

 ## Style Guide

 - /\*\*/ comments indicate a section comments, meaning it apply to all things below it up until the next /**/